||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Oh yes, it is!” cried Maia.

 Outside, the wolf thudded against the door and gave another metallic howl.
-Xuthus hurried to the doorway at the back of the room and had barely turned the handle when he was pushed aside by a frantic Maia and Lodus, then smacked in the nose as they yanked the door into his face in their rush to get into the room beyond.
-Xuthus cursed, rubbed his nose where it hurt and stomped angrily after them.
+Xuthus hurried to a doorway at the back of the room.
+He had barely turned the handle when he was pushed aside by a frantic Maia and Lodus, the door smacking him in the nose as they yanked it open in their rush to get into the room beyond.
+Xuthus cursed, rubbed his throbbing nose and stomped angrily after them.

 Beyond the door was a rickety veranda, which looked out across a garden that even though was piled high with artificial snow still looked unkempt and overgrown.
 Maia cast a dubious eye at their surroundings and frowned.
 There was no glass at the veranda windows and the walls were insubstantial wicker panels made of thin strips of bamboo.